sergiomelas/Create-Kernel-Deb-Packages-From-Upstream/Readme.txt

  1)- Edit the script to change some options (autoinstall, kustom modules) 2)- Open terminal
- 3)- Run the install.sh script (Just drag and drop file the rest is automatic), give root acess whes the sudo prompt appear 4)- a directory is created and after kernel compilation will contain the latest and greates deb packages of the linux Kernel:
+ 3)- Run the install.sh script (Just drag and drop file the rest is automatic), give root acess whes the sudo prompt appear 4)- a directory is created and after kernel compilation will contain the latest and greatest deb packages of the linux Kernel:
        linux-headers-xxxxxxxxxxx_amd64.deb
        linux-image-xxxxxxxxxxx_amd64.deb
        linux-libc-xxxxxxxxxxx_amd64.deb